Cappe99/L2-Module/README.md

 # Shopping Cart module

+### HEADS UP

+This is a basic modul that is written by me, Casper a student at linnaeus university.
+Bugs may occur.

+---

 The shopping cart is a simplel tool for building a webb store.
 It manages the cart functionality, handles shipping costs, and applies discount rules.

 ## Installation